 Christina Clauss is a Realtor with Century 21 Affiliated.
 She is originally from Goshen and lives in the Concord area with her daughter Carly and their dog Emmi.
 She enjoys volunteering with Oaklawn because their values and mission of all people are deserving of help and kindness is so important.

 Minda Griffin is a Financial Consultant for Everence, which serves both Elkhart and St. Joseph county.
 In addition to serving on the Oaklawn Foundation Board, she also serves on the Boards for Oasis and Young Professionals.
-Minda lives in Goshen, close to family, with her husband Mike and together they enjoy volunteering in the community.
+Minda lives in Goshen, close to family, and enjoys volunteering in the community.
 She believes in the work and mission of Oaklawn and, as a board member, looks forward to giving back to an organization that has given so much to the community.

 G. Lynn Morris

-G. Lynn Morris is senior vice president at 1st Source Insurance where he specializes in risk management solutions for business clients.
+G. Lynn Morris is retired as senior vice president at 1st Source Insurance where he specialized in risk management solutions for business clients.
 He resides in Goshen with his wife, Linda, and has an adult son living in Boston and a married daughter on staff at the University of Missouri.
 He appreciates the faith-based assistance Oaklawn provides to the community, especially the less fortunate.

 Marissa Odom works in marketing for ANCON Construction and has experience in sales, project management and design.
 She is an advocate for mental health and well-being, as well as making sure everyone has access to information and the support they need.
 As a board member, she looks forward to making a difference in the communities Oaklawn serves.

-Michelle Peters is the Director of Community Health and Well-Being for Saint Joseph Health System.
+Michelle Peters is the Vice President, Community Health and Wellness for Saint Joseph Health System.
 She has worked for SJHS for more than 30 years.
 She lives in Mishawaka with her husband and two children.
 She is a proud member of Oaklawn Foundation Board and values their faith-based mission of caring for the whole of the individual, mind, body and spirit.